Temple garment: Design

 Endowed church members can purchase garments through church distribution centers worldwide, through the mail, and online.
 They are sold at a moderate price that is assumed to be near cost.
 To purchase temple garments, members must have received their temple endowment.
 To purchase garments online, they must provide their membership record number.
 Endowed members can find their membership record number on their temple recommend or by obtaining a copy of their Individual Ordinance Summary.

 As late as 1977, church members were instructed they could make their own garments with the approval of their local leaders.
 As of 2010, the official documentation of church institutional policies known as Handbook 2: Administering the Church states that, of both garments and temple clothing in general, only temple aprons may be hand made, and only then using "the approved apron embroidery and sewing kit that is available through Church Distribution Services."

 In the 21st century, the church has further updated and made changes to the temple garments for men and women.
-This has included basic changes in manufacturing to make the garments more wearable and fabric, like incorporating spandex for a tighter fit.
+This has included basic changes in manufacturing to make the garments more wearable and changes to fabric, such as incorporating spandex for a tighter fit.
 In 2021, the lace at the hem of the women's garment was removed.
 In 2024, a large change was announced to the cut of both men's and women's garment, which included the removal of the sleeves for certain hot climates.
 This change has been celebrated by women in the church in the hope that it makes the garments more suitable to modern needs and less restrictive, but some still see it as an attempt to control what women are allowed to wear.